 Waiver of Proposed Rulemaking: Under the Administrative Procedure Act (APA) (5 U.S.C.
-553) the Department generally offers interested parties the opportunity to comment on proposed priorities.
+553) the Department generally offers interested parties the opportunity to comment on proposed priorities and requirements.
 Section 681(d) of IDEA, however, makes the public comment requirements of the APA inapplicable to the priority in this notice.

 Program Authority: 20 U.S.C.
-1463 and 1481.
+1462 and 1481.

-Applicable Regulations: (a) The Education Department General Administrative Regulations in 34 CFR parts 75, 77, 79, 81, 82, 84, 86, 97, 98, and 99. (b) The Office of Management and Budget Guidelines to Agencies on Governmentwide Debarment and Suspension (Nonprocurement) in 2 CFR part 180, as adopted and amended as regulations of the Department in 2 CFR part 3485. (c) The Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards in 2 CFR part 200, as adopted and amended as regulations of the Department in 2 CFR part 3474.
+Applicable Regulations: (a) The Education Department General Administrative Regulations in 34 CFR parts 75, 77, 79, 81, 82, 84, 86, 97, 98, and 99. (b) The Office of Management and Budget (OMB) Guidelines to Agencies on Governmentwide Debarment and Suspension (Nonprocurement) in 2 CFR part 180, as adopted and amended as regulations of the Department in 2 CFR part 3485. (c) The Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards in 2 CFR part 200, as adopted and amended as regulations of the Department in 2 CFR part 3474. (d) The regulations for this program in 34 CFR part 304.

-Note: The regulations in 34 CFR part 79 apply to all applicants except federally recognized Indian tribes.
+Note: The regulations in 34 CFR part 79 apply to all applicants except federally recognized Indian Tribes.